romainsi/zabbix-VEEAM_B-R/README.md

 **-------- Discovery Jobs By VMs --------**

 **1. VEEAM Backup By VMs :**
-  - Result of each VMs in each Jobs (ZabbixTrapper)
+  - Result of each VMs in each Jobs

 **2. VEEAM BackupSync By VMs :**
-  - Result of each VMs in each Jobs (ZabbixTrapper)
+  - Result of each VMs in each Jobs
 <br />

 **-------- Triggers --------**